-William Jessup University is approved by the U.S. Citizenship and Immigration Services for the admission of foreign students.
-International students play an important role in enhancing the cross cultural experience of the student body.
+William Jessup University is approved by the U.S. Citizenship and Immigration Services for the admission of non-US citizen/international students.
+Non-US citizen/international students play an important role in enhancing the cross cultural experience of the student body.

-There are specific entrance requirements and procedures for international student applicants that may differ from an applicant who is a U.S. Citizen.
-The strength of the high-school equivalent program, the record of academic aptitude demonstrated by SAT or ACT results, the TOEFL results and questions on the application are important in determining admission.
+There are specific entrance requirements and procedures for non-US citizen/international student applicants that may differ from an applicant who is a U.S. citizen.
+The strength of the high-school equivalent or college/university program, the record of academic aptitude demonstrated by SAT or ACT results, the TOEFL results and questions on the application are important in determining admission.
 WJU applicants who submit academic records for coursework taken outside the United States must submit those records to any credential evaluator approved by the National Association of Credential Evaluation Services (NACES).
-To view a list of approved service providers, visit www.edupass.org/admissions/evaluation.
+To view a list of approved service providers, visit the following link: Credential Evaluator Services.
 The student is responsible for paying the credential evaluation and translation fees.